 The first Bond offer to be included in the Downing IFISA features £1.39m funding for Alternate Energies Limited, which owns an established portfolio of over 300 PV systems – a type of solar power – on residential buildings owned by Colchester Borough Council.
 A third of Downing LLP’s funds under management are invested in renewable energy including solar power, onshore wind and biomass.
-Further details of the Alternate Energies offer can be found here.

 The ISA allowance can also be split across all three types of ISAs (or four once the Lifetime ISA is introduced for those aged under 40 from this April), which can help ISA savers and investors diversify their portfolios.
 This opportunity for diversification will increase further with the introduction of the increased £20K annual allowance from this April.
 It’s also worth remembering that IFISA investors only have to make a deposit by the end of the current tax year, allowing the flexibility to spread their money across different Crowd Bond offers over the course of the year.
 There are no charges for opening an IFISA with Downing, however no interest is paid on cash on deposit, so investors should not leave their cash uninvested any longer than necessary.